-All financial derivatives were maintained off balance sheet until December 31, 2012.
-As from January 1, 2013, derivatives hedging balance sheet positions in foreign currencies are revaluated at year-end by using the forward rate prevailing at balance sheet date.
-Unrealized gains resulting from the conversion of derivatives held for trading are not recognized.
-Unrealized losses resulting from the conversion of these contracts are recognized and recorded in other creditors.
+All financial derivatives were maintained off balance sheet until 31 December 2012.
+As from 1 January 2013, derivatives hedging balance sheet positions in foreign currencies are revaluated at year-end by using the forward rate prevailing at balance sheet date.
+Unrealized gains resulting from the conversion of derivatives held for trading are not recognised.
+Unrealised losses resulting from the conversion of these contracts are recognised and recorded in other creditors.